Employee expense management guide for small businesses

 Software benefits include:

-- Budget controls: Set and enforce spending limits
+- Budget controls: set and enforce spending limits automatically

-- Compliance reporting: Generate records for tax purposes
+- Compliance reports: generate records ready for HMRC

 How to create an expense management system